eprintsug/rioxx2/CONFIGURATION.md

     	return undef;
     };

-### I'm not already capturing the date of acceptance - I want depositors to see the RIOXX Date Accepted field
+### I'm not already capturing the date of acceptance - I want depositors to see the RIOXX2 Date Accepted field

 Edit archives/foo/cfg/workflows/eprint/default.xml and move the rioxx2_dateAccepted field out of the rioxx stage.